Evaluating Gates Foundation Agronomy Grants

 The original data collection plan included in-country site visits and in-person interviews, but the study team had to switch to all remote interviews due to travel limitations from COVID-19.

-Findings are currently under review with the foundation and will help inform and enhance the work of the grantees and future agronomy investment design, decisions, and strategy.
+The results of the evaluation will help inform and enhance the work of the grantees and future agronomy investment design, decisions, and strategy.